Alejandro-ZZ/LCD-Custom-Characters/README.md

 |    Pin 2    |      D7     |
 |     GND     |     R/W     |

-Aditional you have to conect a 10k potentiometer as follows:
+Additional you have to connect a 10k potentiometer as follows:

 **1.** Ends pins to +5V and GND

 **2.** Wiper pin to the LCD VO pin (pin 3)